 Regional Forum Coordinator

-Outside of EYP, I am a second year Psychology student at the University of Manchester.
-This is my first year on the Exec committee, and I'm excited to be in this role and working alongside the talented members of the committee and trustees!
+Outside of EYP, I'm a final year student studying Psychology at the University of Manchester.
+I'm excited to be on the Exec this year, working alongside all of these talented individuals!

 Board of Trustees

-The Board of Trustees is largely made up of former alumni who have served on the Executive Committee and also individuals who have great expertise in fields ranging from education, the law, politics, accounting and local government.
+The Board of Trustees is largely made up of members who have served on the Executive Committee and also individuals who have great expertise in fields ranging from education, the law, politics, accounting and local government.
 The primary purpose of the Trustees is to be both financially and legally responsible for the charity and to help set the strategic goals and business plan for the future of the organisation.
-The Trustees go led by the feeling of the Executive Committee and wider members to help ensure that EYPUK is an organisation that is growing in a sustainable manner.
+The Trustees are led by the direction of the Executive Committee and wider members to help ensure that EYPUK is an organisation that is growing in a sustainable manner.

-My role as Chair is to lead a team of trustees who are financially and legally responsible for the charity, supporting our volunteers and establishing and meeting our long-term strategic goals as a leading youth empowerment charity
+My role as Chair is to lead and support our team of trustees who are financially and legally responsible for the charity, and to provide advice, support and structure for our executive committee which runs the charity on a day to day basis, particularly with regards to our obligations and long-term strategic goals.

 I have been a trustee of EYPUK since September 2010.
 Born in Durham, I attended Liverpool and Liverpool Hope Universities.
 I taught History in a number of secondary schools in Liverpool from 1976 until 2007.
 In 2000 I helped to set up the Liverpool Schools' Parliament.
 Since September 2007 I have worked solely on this initiative as its Director.
 The Parliament enables children and young people in Liverpool to have a voice and to make an impact.